ManifestDemocracy/polkaRelCheck/README.md

 Prequisites:
-1. git and Node 14 LTS
+1. gpg command line and Node 14 LTS
-2. A polkadot binary is running
+2. Expects a late version of the polkadot binary to be present.
+Location provided in command line (argv[3])
-3. Polkadot is running as a service managed by systemctl.
+3. Expects a systemctl serviice running polkadot as a service to restart when upgrade completes.
+Name provided in command line (argv[4])

 An example of a polkadot.service file is included in the extras folder

-Libraries used: axios, fs, semver, execa
+Libraries used: axios, fs, semver, execa, dayjs

 **Tips always appreciated**